 In my trade, I received the Fuji along with several extra batteries, so at any given time I have at least three with me (one in the camera and two ready to go), but my biggest battery complaint actually has nothing to do with longevity.

 The Fuji X100S is deceptive about reporting its battery life.
 The indicator has two states: full and almost empty.
 You’ll go 300 shots with the indicator saying you’re at full charge, and then it will spontaneously drop to a single bar, at which point you have maybe 20 shots left before your charge is extinguished.

-Speaking of firmware updates, another pleasant surprise as a Canon user was the frequency and extensiveness of the firmware updates that Fuji provides.
-I’ve seen at least two since I got the X100S, and they’ve been meaningful updates - speed improvements, extra features, refinements…a far cry from the obscure bug fixes pushed down from Canon HQ once in a blue moon.
+Speaking of firmware updates, another pleasant surprise coming from Canon was the frequency and extensiveness of the firmware updates.
+I’ve seen at least two since I got the camera, and they’ve been meaningful updates—speed improvements, extra features, refinements…a far cry from the obscure bug fixes pushed down from Canon HQ once in a blue moon.